Historical development

 - Development and improvement of the capacity of educational systems to engage in national strategies for educational monitoring and improvement (Wagemaker, 2014, pp.13)

 International large-scale assessments have also made major contributions to education research.
 They have contributed to educational theory, for example, in terms of model building and testing, and helped to build and strengthen a world-wide community of researchers in educational evaluation.
 The notion that educational reform and improvement rather than assessing and testing as such are the goals of ILSAs creates the imperative to ensure that the data gathered are readily accessible and used (Wagemaker, 2014, p.14).
-This gateway supports these endeavors by facilitating the location of ILSA resources.
+This Gateway supports these endeavors by facilitating the location of ILSA resources.

 Dealing with differences